datum-cloud/docs/content/en/docs/tasks/tools.md

 ## Create API Credentials

 1. Sign in to Datum at <https://cloud.datum.net>
-2. Create an API token by navigating to
+2. Create an API key by navigating to
-   **User Settings > API Tokens > Create a new token**.
-Save this token in your password manager or preferred method of storage.
+   **User Settings > API Keys > Create a new token**.
+Save this key in your password manager or preferred method of storage.

 ## Configure Tools